nlukinykh/accuweather_API_test_project/README.md

 ## Rate:
 50 calls/day (be carefully)
 Limit 1 key/developer
-Use OWN API from accuweather.com or ask me key
+Use OWN API from accuweather.com or ask me about it

 ## How to start:
 ### 1. Clone the project